marinho/godot-ui-template/README.md

 #### Load a Game

-List all saved games, so user can chose of them.
+List all saved games, so user can chose of them. it also shows an "X" button at the side for game deletion, with a confirmation dialog.

 Limited up to a maximum of 5 games (configurable).